panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 • `optional` **keyManagementAlgorithms?**: `string`[]

-A list of accepted JWE "alg" (Algorithm) Header Parameter values.
-By default all "alg" (Algorithm) Header Parameter values applicable for the used key/secret are allowed except for all PBES2 Key Management Algorithms, these need to be explicitly allowed using this option.
+Accepted JWE "alg" (Algorithm) Header Parameter values.
+Defaults to all algorithms applicable to the key or secret except PBES2, which must be explicitly allowed.

 ***